LucasDruart/LucasDruart.github.io/_pages/about.md

 More broadly I am interested in understanding how we can use Artificial Neural Networks to help us understand, organize and analyze large quantities of data.

-On my spare time I enjoy getting new perspectives by reading books or watching movies, cooking nice meals and hiking.
+On my spare time I enjoy getting new perspectives by reading books, traveling or watching movies, cooking nice meals and hiking.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.